-To get order forms and information about filling your prescriptions by mail, please reference your Provider Directory to find the mail service pharmacies in our network.
+To get order forms and information about filling your prescriptions by mail, you may contact our preferred mail service pharmacy, OptumRxTM.
+OptumRx can be reached at 1-877-889-6358, or for the hearing impaired, (TTY) 711, 24 hours a day, 7 days a week.
+Please reference your Provider Directory to find the mail service pharmacies in our network.
 If you use a mail-order pharmacy not in the plan's network, your prescription will not be covered.